Identification

 Symptoms: drowsiness, headache, blurred vision or irritation of the eyes, nose or throat

-In case of contact, immediately flush skin with plenty of water for at least 15 minutes while removing contaminated clothing and shoes.
+Immediately flush skin with plenty of water for at least 15 minutes while removing contaminated clothing and shoes.
 Drench contaminated clothing with water before removing.
 This is necessary to avoid the risk of sparks from static electricity that could ignite contaminated clothing.
 Contaminated clothing is a fire hazard.
 Contaminated leather, particularly footwear, must be discarded.
 Clean shoes thoroughly before reuse.
 Get medical attention.

-In case of contact, immediately flush eyes with plenty of water for at least 15 minutes.
+Immediately flush eyes with plenty of water for at least 15 minutes.
 Eyelids should be held away from the eyeball to ensure thorough rinsing.
 Check for and remove any contact lenses.
 Get medical attention.

 Do not induce vomiting.
 Never give anything by mouth to an unconscious person.
 If unconscious, place in recovery position and get medical attention immediately.
+Get medical attention immediately.

 Symptoms: Aspiration hazard if swallowed.
 Can enter lungs and cause damage.